 The learning and teaching methods are predominantly learner-centred.
-Each taught module will be divided into a number of units which comprise specified reading of a range of primary sources or practitioner texts; computer-assisted learning including and test and feedback activities, and will culminate in supervised activities and tasks (which will be delivered using classroom workshop sessions, supplemented by a number of large group sessions.
+Each taught module will be divided into a number of units which comprise specified reading of a range of primary sources or practitioner texts; computer-assisted learning including and test and feedback activities, and will culminate in supervised activities and tasks, which will be delivered using classroom workshop sessions or online using a variety of online tools, supplemented by a number of large group sessions.